WolfgangSteiner/CarND-Behavioral-Cloning/README.md

 * The image is cropped vertically, cutting off the area above the horizon and the bottom area containing the front of the car.
 * The image is rescaled non-proportionally to 32x32px sizes, using bicubic interpolation.
 * The image is normalized to the value range [0.0,1.0].

+## Training Procedure
+* The data is split into a training and a validation set of proportions 80/20.
+* Batch size is 64, epoch size is 16384.
+* I chose the Adam optimizer with an initial learning rate of 0.0001.
+* The learning rate is reduced by half whenever the validation loss did not improve over the last four epochs.
+* Training data is augmented as described above using a keras generator.

+## Driving script (drive.py)
+* The image received from the simulator is preprocessed as described above.
+* The preprocessed/rescaled image is evaluated by the network, yielding the new steering angle.
+* Throttle is set by a simple control mechanism that aims to keep the speed close to a preset target speed.
+* Steering angle/throttle are passed back to the simulator.